pankajyadav2741/albumCQL/README.md

 3. Make sure Cassandra DB is running on your windows machine as described in Step 1.
 Check it via "cqlsh".

 4. Open "cqlsh" and create keyspace as mentioned in your golang program.
-In our case, we have "albumdb" as keyspace name in our main.go file.
+In our case, we have "albumspace" as keyspace name in our main.go file.

 Execute below:
 --------------
 cqlsh> DESCRIBE keyspaces
 system_auth  system_distributed  system_traces
 system_schema  system
-cqlsh> CREATE KEYSPACE albumdb WITH replication = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
+cqlsh> CREATE KEYSPACE albumspace WITH replication = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 cqlsh> DESCRIBE keyspaces
-albumdb        system_auth  system_distributed  system_traces
+albumspace        system_auth  system_distributed  system_traces
 system_schema  system
 cqlsh>